Read the report "Pathways towards quality primary education: improving completion and learning outcomes"Download file

 This renewed focus is critical now more than ever, as policymakers shift their focus to rebuilding the global economy after the Covid-19 pandemic.
 How can they ensure that the policies implemented bolster the access to and quality of primary school education?
 And more importantly, how can they ensure that these policies capture the multiple disadvantages of vulnerable children from left-behind groups?

-Ahead of the G20 Education Ministers meeting and informed by ODI’s upcoming publication, ‘Pathways towards quality primary education: improving completion and learning outcomes’, we bring together a group of experts to examine successful reforms that have brought vulnerable children to the forefront of policy implementation and consider what is needed to push the agenda forward.
+Ahead of the G20 Education Ministers meeting and informed by ODI’s publication, ‘Pathways towards quality primary education: improving completion and learning outcomes’, we bring together a group of experts to examine successful reforms that have brought vulnerable children to the forefront of policy implementation and consider what is needed to push the agenda forward.